mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 sequential version to explore a minimal part of the graph resulting in better performance than the parallel one.

 ## Implementation
+We chose to develop a sequential version to use for reference and 2 parallel versions.
+One based on shared memory and the other one on message passing.

 The algorithms are implemented in C++ with additional boost libraries:
 - `boost/graph/adjacency_list` - Graph library used to store the graph as an adjacency list.